mzazon/awesome-cloud-projects/aws/data-lake-s3-lakeformation/data-lake-s3-lakeformation.md

 > **Tip**: Use LF-Tags consistently across your organization to create a unified data governance framework.
 Consider implementing a comprehensive [tagging strategy](https://docs.aws.amazon.com/whitepapers/latest/tagging-best-practices/tagging-best-practices.html) that includes data classification, department ownership, and compliance requirements.

 The data cell filters demonstrated here provide both column-level and row-level security, enabling compliance with regulations like GDPR, HIPAA, and PCI-DSS.
 These filters operate at the query level, automatically applying restrictions based on the requesting principal's permissions, ensuring that sensitive data remains protected without impacting query performance significantly.
+Learn more about [data filtering and cell-level security](https://docs.aws.amazon.com/lake-formation/latest/dg/data-filtering.html) in the AWS documentation.

 ## Challenge